Accepting PhD Students

 Biography

-I am the Lecturer in Ancient History at the Centre for Ancient Cultures at Monash University.
+I am the Senior Lecturer in Ancient History at the Centre for Ancient Cultures at Monash University.
 I graduated from the University of Cincinnati in 2015 with a PhD in Classics (Ancient History).
 I completed an MA in Classics (Ancient History) from the University of Cincinnati and a BA in History from the Honors Tutorial College at Ohio University (Athens, OH).
 My areas of interest are the Roman Empire and the Hellenistic world, and in particular Ptolemaic and Roman Egypt.

 As a papyrologist, I am active in the editing and publication of ancient documentary papyri and ostraka (pottery sherds with writing on).
 I have published on aspects of Egypt from the Ptolemaic to Byzantine period, with an emphasis on religious, economic, and legal practice, especially in the countryside.
+This forms part of a broader interest in social, economic, and religious life in Ptolemaic and Roman Egypt, and particularly in the Fayum depression and Dakhleh Oasis.

 Supervision interests